tarushtiwari/tarushtiwari.github.io/_publications/2020-10-28-Interplay-of-coherence-and-interaction-in-light-propagation-through-1D-open-QED-lattices.md

 date: 2020-10-28
 venue: 'arXiv'
 paperurl: 'https://arxiv.org/abs/2010.14935'
-citation: 'Your Name, You.
-(2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
-1(1).'
 ---
 This paper is about propagation of light through different qubit lattices.
+Currently under review in the journal Physical Review A.

 [Download paper here](https://arxiv.org/abs/2010.14935)